District 4 BOE appointee picked

 Published 3:29 pm Tuesday, October 12, 2021

-The Butler County Board of Education called a special meeting Thursday to conduct interviews with the four board member candidates running for the opportunity to represent district four.
+The Butler County Board of Education conducted interviews with candidates running to represent district four at Thursday’s meeting.

-The remaining two candidates, Gloria Warren and R. Wayne Boswell, then proceeded with the interviews.
+Only two candidates, Gloria Warren and R. Wayne Boswell, got interviews.

-During Boswell’s interview, he stated that he believes the three primary needs of the Butler County school system are making connections, finances, and making student-focused decisions.
+In Boswell’s interview, he says he believes the three primary needs of the Butler County school system are making connections, finances, and making student-focused decisions.

-In her interview, Warren made it clear she had a different view on the school’s systems needs and her vision for its future.
+Warren made it clear in her interview she had a different view on the school systems future.

 “You have to go with what the healthcare people say,” Boswell said. ” Some people don’t like having to wear one, but at times we have to make the tough decisions that will ensure everyone’s safety.
 I think it’s essential that we listen to the recommendations by the professionals.”

-After their deliberation, the board unanimously voted to appoint R. Wayne Boswell to district four.
+Ultimately, the council chose R. Wayne Boswell to represent district four.